 PROCEDURE FOR RECEIVING APPROVED ACCOMMODATIONS

-Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), Daemen College has adopted a policy that protects the confidentiality of student educational records and grants third party access to such records only with the student’s consent or under other limited conditions.
-The College may publish certain directory information, such as the student’s name, address (including email), telephone number, date and place of birth, major field of study, participation in activities and sports, weight and height of members of athletic teams, dates of attendance, enrollment status (includes advance registration data, anticipated graduation year, class status), resident status (commuter or resident), degrees and awards received, and the most recent educational institution attended by the student, unless advised in writing by the student not to do so.
-The College policy also grants students access to their records, except, where applicable, for the financial information of their parents.
+Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), Daemen University has adopted a policy that protects the confidentiality of student educational records and grants third-party access to such records only with the student’s consent or under other limited conditions.
+The University may publish certain directory information, such as the student’s name, address (including email), telephone number, date and place of birth, major field of study, participation in activities and sports, weight and height of members of athletic teams, dates of attendance, enrollment status (includes advance registration data, anticipated graduation year, class status), resident status (commuter or resident), degrees and awards received, and the most recent educational institution attended by the student unless advised in writing by the student not to do so.
+The university policy also grants students access to their records, except, where applicable, for the financial information of their parents.
 A procedure has been established whereby students can challenge the content of their educational records, and if appropriate, provide a written explanation to be placed into their records.
 To review the full policy, see the Student Handbook (online) or contact the Registrar’s Office.